flightwatching/wilco-api/docs/dashboards/readme.md

 Each symbol has a function to ease access to sub components and to manage its behavior.
 ###clickForTrend(sample)
 This function binds the click event on the symbol.
-When clicked, the parameter of the sample is
+When clicked, the parameter of the sample is used to display the Trend modal box.